The lethal mix of migratory birds and oilsands tailings ponds are in the news again this month.

-The award came through a contact: a board member of the Alberta Conservation Association also worked for the firm Syncrude was using in the trial and ACA believed this paved the way for its creative sentencing proposal.
+The award came through a contact: ACA's corporate lawyer* worked for the firm that Syncrude was using.
+She set up for the ACA to provide a proposal as to what it would do to compensate for the loss of waterfowl.
+Compensating for harm is one of the goals of creative sentencing.
 (Another Syncrude case lawyer declared his conflict of interest to the court as a board member of a partnering organization for that land purchase.)
 At the time, the ACA didn’t know if the property owner would sell indicating the speed at which the proposal had to go before the judge.

 Syncrude is listed as a donor on a sign near the purchased property and, in a separate project, is listed as a sponsor of the Alberta Conservation Association “Discover Guide.”

 Keyano College, located in Fort McMurray, received $250,000 to develop a new wildlife management diploma program.
 In its creative sentencing proposal to the court, Keyano said the program would include Indigenous and part-time students.

 But after surveying industry partners, Keyano discovered companies prefered to hire general environmental managers with wildlife expertise, rather than wildlife managers.